meltano/meltano/docs/src/docs/README.md

 to give users (and tools) a **central place to learn** about the behavior, supported features, and maintenance status of **all taps and targets in the ecosystem**, which are currently scattered across Git repos and PyPI packages.
-As we continue to develop and enhanced the [MeltanoHub](https://gitlab.com/groups/meltano/-/epics/83) we will encourage decentralized maintenance of connectors to prevent individual organizations from becoming bottlenecks as the ecosystem grows, and will support the adoption of abandoned connectors by new maintainers.
+As we continue to develop and enhance the [MeltanoHub](https://gitlab.com/groups/meltano/-/epics/83) we will encourage decentralized maintenance of connectors to prevent individual organizations from becoming bottlenecks as the ecosystem grows, and will support the adoption of abandoned connectors by new maintainers.